pq-blockain/IAS/README.md

-# CSI-FiSh Adaptor Signature
+# IAS

-This repository contains the implementation of the adaptor signature version of the isogeny-based signature scheme [CSI-FiSh](https://github.com/KULeuven-COSIC/CSI-FiSh).
+This repository contains the implementation of Isogeny Adaptor Signature (IAS), which is a post-quantum adaptor signature based on the [CSI-FiSh](https://github.com/KULeuven-COSIC/CSI-FiSh) signature scheme.

 ## Dependencies